-The secret behind every successful referral is to make your customers feel they have more to gain than lose.
+The secret behind every successful referral is making customers feel they have more to gain than lose.
 In the first of this three-part series on the psychology of referral, we’ll explore this concept of social capital versus social risk and how it influences your customers' buying decisions.

 Read on to learn: